najirod02/brake-actuator/README.md

 The actuator performs a simple back-and-forth movement:
 - It starts from an initial position $h$, extends to $h + l$ (determined by the number of steps), and returns to $h$.

-- The movement is handled through a loop that toggles the STEP and DIR pin.
+- The movement is handled through a pwm set at 500Hz.

 Note: The DIR pin appears to require more current than the STM32 can supply directly.
 A MOSFET has been used to ensure proper operation; otherwise, the pin remains low.
 Possibly the driver pin is not behaving correclty.